syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup/SymbolGroup.md

 ## Group symbols into a category

-The symbols of the same category can be grouped using the [GroupMappingKey]() property of the [Stencil](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.html) class.
-The `Stencil` groups based on the [`GroupMappingKey`]() property, which has the name of the property whose value will be in the group category.
-In the following code example, the `GroupMappingKey` has a value of "Key" and the `Stencil` will create the group, based on the value of the `Key` property.
-The symbols with the same category name could be grouped under that category.
+The symbols of the same category can be grouped using the `GroupMappingKey` property of the [Stencil](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.html) class.
+The `Stencil` groups the symbols based on the `GroupMappingKey` property, which specifies the name of the property whose value will determine the group category.
+In the following code example, the `GroupMappingKey` is set to "Key", so the `Stencil` will create the SymbolGroups based on the value of the Key property.

 {% tabs %}
 {% highlight xaml %}